brajeshwar/brajeshwar.github.io/README.md

 # Brajeshwar

-This is the repository and source that powers my personal website - [brajeshwar.com](https://brajeshwar.com).
+This is the repository and source that runs my personal website - [brajeshwar.com](https://brajeshwar.com).
 The domain [brajeshwar.com](https://brajeshwar.com/about/brajeshwar.com/) was booked on Jun 11, 2001.

 ## Tool